Established in 2004, the Edinburgh Art Festival is the newest major addition to Edinburgh's Festivals in August, but it filled a longtime gap.

 Visual art somehow seemed obscured by the creative mayhem of the rest of the festival before the galleries clubbed together and launched their own festival within the Edinburgh Festival.

-Highlights are the exhibitions in major art galleries such as the Scottish National Gallery, Portrait Gallery, and Gallery of Modern Art, with special installations by leading talents in the Scottish and international art world in the Edinburgh Old Town.
+Highlights are the exhibitions in major art galleries such as the Scottish National Gallery, Scottish National Portrait Gallery, and Scottish National Gallery of Modern Art, with special installations by leading talents in the Scottish and international art world in the Edinburgh Old Town.

 Commercial galleries also get in on the action, often with a focus on contemporary and emerging Scottish artists.

-As well as a host of performances, screenings, artist talks and guided tours, and the EAF's Art Late, newcomers to the festival may want to search out the permanent commissions by Callum Innes, Martin Creed, Richard Wright, and Alison Watt.
+As well as a host of performances, screenings, artist talks and guided tours, and the EAF's Art Late, newcomers to the Edinburgh Art Festival may want to search out the permanent commissions by Callum Innes, Martin Creed, Richard Wright, and Alison Watt.